 Click HERE for the City of Westworth Village's Code of Ordinances regarding Animal Control for more information.

 The Police Department is responsible for animal control activities in the city; including controlling the stray animal population, investigating suspected cases of animal cruelty and animal/human bites, and responding to animal nuisance complaints.

 |Pet Registration Application

 All dogs and cats four months of age or older must be currently registered with Animal Control.
 No household will be allowed to register or keep more than 3 animals, in any combination, unless specifically allowed by animal control ordinance.
-To obtain a metal registration tag for each dog or cat in your care, bring proof of current vaccinations to the Police Dispatch window, complete the required form and pay the registration fee.
+To obtain a metal registration tag for each dog or cat in your care, bring proof of current vaccinations to the Water/Permits window, complete the required form and pay the registration fee.

 - The issued metal registration tag must be attached to the animal at all times.